 Many swimmers struggle with how to pace the first half of an IM so that they're racing as fast and efficiently as possible without spending too much energy.
 Michael Salazar and Atiba Wade will help participants to understand the proper pacing for butterfly and backstroke so that they can race faster in each of their IM races.
 He will also work with the swimmers on underwater dolphin kicking and open turns to get in and out of every wall faster!

 - BUTTERFLY TO BACKSTROKE IM STRATEGY: In this session, Michael will work with participants to find the right balance of rhythm, length, and power to maximize the speed of the butterfly and backstroke legs of their IM.
 He will help swimmers understand themselves better so that they can start fast without spending all of their energy.
 This is a very strategic skill that can make a big difference in your swimmer's IM.

 - UNDERWATER DOLPHIN KICKING: Many swimmers push off the wall and simply go through the motions of dolphin kicking without creating much power.
-At this session, Michael will work with each swimmer to learn the proper muscle activations, size, and frequency of their underwater dolphin so that they can accelerate through the breakout faster than ever before.
+At this session, Michael and Atiba will work with each swimmer to learn the proper muscle activations, size, and frequency of their underwater dolphin so that they can accelerate through the breakout faster than ever before.

 MAY 16: BREASTSTROKE & FREESTYLE IM STRATEGY

 Finishing strong is so important to racing a fast IM.
 The key is finding the right tempo on the breaststroke and freestyle lengths to allow a swimmer to accelerate to the finish without losing momentum.
 This session is all about the pacing and strategy on the last half of the IM as well as breaststroke pullouts and the fastest turn your swimmer can do to transition from back to breast: the crossover turn.